 The guidance is intended primarily for mining companies, to allow them to incorporate consideration of climate change adaptation into current and closed mines as well as planned future operations.
 The guidance can also be applied by government agencies with responsibility for the management of orphaned and abandoned mines sites.

-Golder’s report for the Mining Association of Canada, prepared with the support of the Canadian federal government body Natural Resources Canada, is expected to be finalized and released by the end of 2020.
+MAC’s “Guide on Climate Change Adaptation for the Mining Sector”, as prepared by Golder with the support of the Canadian federal government body Natural Resources Canada, can be viewed and downloaded here.